Rok rows wooden boat across calm waters of Lake Bled, Slovenia

 The most popular way to transport tourists around the lake is the Pletna boat, a flat-bottomed vessel inspired by the Venetian gondola.
 It features a pointed bow and a widened stern for easy passenger access.
 Measuring 7 meters in length, it accommodates up to 18 individuals and is navigated using a unique technique, where the oarsman stands and rows with two oars.

-Motorboats are prohibited on the lake, which contributes to a delightful swimming experience.
-In the summer, I enjoyed swimming multiple times along the lake’s shore and ventured several times to the island that hosts the church.
+Authorities prohibit motorboats on the lake, which creates a more delightful swimming experience.
+In summer, I enjoyed bathing along the lake’s shore and also swam to the island with the church.
 The warm, clear water, the lack of motorized vessels, and the tranquil surface consistently captivate me.
-While there are group pletna boats that travel to the island, I generally rent an individual boat.
+While Pletna boats carry visitors to the island, I usually rent a private boat.

 Slightly less popular, colder and bigger, but probably more pristine is Lake Bohinj, spanning an area of 318 hectares.
-The lake is situated within a basin formed by glacial activity and is recognized as the largest permanent lake in Slovenia.
+Glacial activity formed the basin that holds the lake, making it the largest permanent lake in Slovenia.
 During the warmer months, the surface temperature of the lake can reach up to 24°C, while it frequently freezes during the winter season.

 In the summer, Lake Bohinj offers excellent opportunities for swimming, and it remains suitable for various water activities throughout the colder months, including boating, surfing, kayaking, canoeing, and fishing.